 Monroe County is classified by the State as a rural county.
-However, DOEA's "rural designation" is limited to areas defined by the Florida Department of Economic Opportunity's Rural Economic Development Initiative (REDI) as areas that are both rural and economically distressed. (https://www.floridajobs.org/community-planning-and-development/rural-community-programs/rural-definition) By this definition, Monroe County is not a rural county.
+However, DOEA's "rural designation" is limited to areas defined by the Florida Department of Economic Opportunity's Rural Economic Development Initiative (REDI) as areas that are both rural and economically distressed.
+By this definition, Monroe County is not a rural county.
 There are significant rural areas in the county, however.